Visitor and Use Policies

 In the Archives and Special Collections Reading Room

-Materials from the Rare Book Collection or the Museum Archives are studied in the Archives and Special Collections Reading Room, located in the Ingalls Library, under the supervision of library staff.
-For a complete overview of applicable policies and procedures please consult the library's Guidelines on Studying Rare and Archives Collection Materials (pdf).
+Materials from the Rare Book Collection and the Museum Archives are studied in the archives and the Special Collections Reading Room, located in the Ingalls Library, under the supervision of library staff.
+For a complete overview of applicable policies and procedures, please consult the library’s Guidelines on Studying Rare and Archives Collection Materials (pdf).

 In the Museum Archives

 - The Director of Museum Archives determines the collections that are available.
 Some archival collections are restricted or permanently closed to researchers.

 - Researchers must request collections using call slips provided.
 Staff retrieve materials as needed and available.